Science

 Target audience

-The training is mainly aimed at students with a degree in Physics or Physics-Chemistry.
+The program is primarily intended for students with a bachelor's degree in Physics or Physics-Chemistry.

 It regularly welcomes Erasmus students.
-It is not open to "Campus France" students because of the prerequisites, strongly linked to practical work taught in the bachelor's degree.
+It is not open to "Campus France" students due to the prerequisites, which are closely linked to practical work taught in the bachelor's degree program.

 Read more

-Bachelor's degree in physics or physics-chemistry, especially in electromagnetism, quantum mechanics, statistical physics, numerical simulation.
-Good experimental skills.
+Bachelor's degree in physics or physics-chemistry, particularly in electromagnetism, quantum mechanics, statistical physics, and numerical simulation.
+Strong experimental skills.

 Read more